armannvg/numconv/README.md

 Unit tests all can be executed with "python33 -m unittest discover" from the source code directory.
 This should find all the test files (i.e. test*) and execute them.

-License: The MIT License, see more at http://opensource.org/licenses/MIT.
-It should also be noted that the roman numeral conversion is taken from the Dive Into Python 3 book (http://www.diveintopython3.net/), which publishes its code under the Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/3.0/)
+License: Creative Commons Attribution Share-Alike license (http://creativecommons.org/licenses/by-sa/3.0/)